Naturist Legacy Inc. and transparency / accountability

 Transparency and accountability were especially important when it came to NLI's finances.
 The corporation's first treasurer took this responsibility very seriously.
 He produced detailed financial reports, fundraising reports and multi-page budgets that went far beyond the basic requirements of NLI's by-laws.
 For example, he began 2011 (NLI's first full year of operation) with a brief Members Budget Report and a detailed budget.
 Later that year he presented a three-page Financial Report (1578 words), a two-page Fundraising Report (847 words) and a two-page Budget (66 line items) at the Annual General Meeting.
 He concluded 2011 with a detailed year-end budget that showed how the corporation had fared over the past twelve months.

 9.1 The Corporation will make available to the members the annual financial statements and other documents by

 (a) publishing the annual financial statements and documents on the Corporation's website, and

 (b) providing a copy of the annual financial statements and documents by mail or electronic mail to any member upon request.

-Real transparency and accountability cannot exist without meaningful disclosure.
-Section 9 (added to Naturist Legacy's By-laws in 2014) codified in a very limited way what I had been doing more broadly during my entire tenure as NLI's president.
-In addition to all the material that I had either mailed to members or posted on NLI's website, I and the rest of the board stood ready to provide inquiring members with copies of such things as purchase receipts, building plans and development permits, signed contracts, property tax and assessment notices, income tax returns, corporate returns, drinking water and pool water test results, membership statistics, financial details, budget details and a plethora of other material.
+Real transparency and accountability cannot exist without abundant and truthful disclosure.
+Section 9 codified in a very limited way what I had been doing more broadly during my entire tenures as NLI's president and treasurer.
+In addition to all the material that I had either mailed to members or posted on NLI's website, I and the rest of the board stood ready to provide inquiring members with copies of such things as purchase receipts, building plans and development permits, signed contracts, property tax and assessment notices, insurance policies, income tax returns, corporate returns, drinking water and pool water test results, membership statistics, financial statements, budget details and a plethora of other material.
 Even full copies of NLI's books were available on request (with member names redacted, of course).
 Only information narrowly defined as confidential (like board deliberations, board meeting minutes and personal member details) was held back.